 This is another step in Jesus' preparation.
 We don't exactly know everything that he had in mind when he made this unusual visit to Jerusalem, but lots of interesting things happened on this particular occasion, which are worth studying.
-Please turn with me to John 10 and we're going to look at the opening section first, just to orientate ourselves and work out the context of what exactly is happening.
+Please turn with me to John 10 and we're going to look at the opening section to orientate ourselves and work out the context of what exactly is happening.
 John 10: 22 - 23,

 ‘Then came the Feast of Dedication at Jerusalem.
 It was winter and Jesus was in the temple courts walking in Solomon's Colonnade.
 The Jews who were there gathered around him, saying, “How long will you keep us in suspense?
 If you're the Messiah tell us plainly.”’John 10:22-24, NIV